akheron/sala/README.rst

-sala -- Simple encrypted password storage
+Sala -- Simple encrypted password storage
 *****************************************

-sala lets you store passwords and other bits of sensitive plain-text information to encrypted files on a directory hierarchy.
+Sala lets you store passwords and other bits of sensitive plain-text information to encrypted files on a directory hierarchy.
 The information is protected by GnuPG's symmetrical encryption.

-Copyright (C) 2011 Petri Lehtinen. sala is free software; you can redistribute it and/or modify it under the terms of the MIT license.
+Copyright (C) 2011 Petri Lehtinen.
+Sala is free software; you can redistribute it and/or modify it under the terms of the MIT license.
 See the file LICENSE distributed with the source code for details.